 “Very well, boys.
 Shall we trot?”

 They trotted toward Waters, all the lads finding it difficult.
-Gaston fell off not once, but twice, then Max was thrown when he confused his reins and his heels.
+Gaston fell off not once, but twice, then Max was thrown when he confused his reins and his knees.
 Each time, Pierce and Terrwyn, neither of whom fell off, giggled themselves into fits of coughing.

 Grimme either didn’t notice or care.